Nagasaki45/MPC-reading-notes/week8/notes.md

 1. **Tone detection method**- participants report if they hear a tone.
 Greenberg & Larkin: low amplitude tone is played in specific pitch and time, masked with white noise.
 Participants expecting the tone were able to notice it more easily.
 1. **Production method**- e.g. participants sing / play / compose a continuation for an interrupted tune.
 Disadvantages: requires singing / playing / etc. and sometime improvisation ability.
 Advantages: study long-term expectations.
 1. **Probe-tone method**- a la Krumhansl.
 Disadvantages: tedious (partly solved with Shepard tones).
-Derivatives: **(a) Progressive prob-tone**- e.g. first 3 notes of melody played, 4th note probed and measured for goodness of fit.
+Derivatives: **(a) Progressive prob-tone**- e.g. first 3 notes of a melody are played, 4th note probed and measured for goodness of fit.
 Than first 4 notes and a prob and so on.
 Even more tedious. **(b) Continuous prob-tone**- the probe stays and the context varies.
 Less tedious but less accurate.
 1. **Betting paradigm**- similar to prob-tone but instead of probe and goodness of fit participants get poker chips and have to bet on the most probable continuation to maximize winnings.
 Disadvantages: tedious and learning effect.
 1. **Head turning paradigm**.
 1. **Bradycardic response method**- similar to head turning paradigm with measuring heart rate instead.
 Like head turning paradigm, "each trial gives comparatively little information, and building a picture of infant expectation may require hundreds of trials from dozens of participants".